Open for business: why open banking matters and what it means for businesses

 Perhaps the most important element of open banking is the Application Programming Interface (API) – these are the versatile, customisable pathways that allow third-party applications – financial or non-financial – to connect seamlessly with banks.

-Ultimately, due to matters of regulation of compliance, all financial products and services must in some way connect back to a licensed bank, and APIs are the tool that makes this possible.
+Ultimately, due to matters of regulation of compliance, all financial institutions products and services must in some way connect back to a licensed bank, and APIs are the tool that makes this possible.

-If APIs are the bridges between banks and third-party platforms, then Banking-as-a-Service (BaaS) providers are the bridgebuilders.
+If open banking APIs are the bridges between banks and third-party platforms, then Banking-as-a-Service (BaaS) providers are the bridgebuilders.
 Open banking-enabled services require an expert external partner to provide an API-first platform that can handle technical and regulatory complexities.

 BaaS providers provide pre-packaged, plug-and-play solutions that (through the use of proprietary APIs) automatically and seamlessly connect any existing business with banking capabilities.